patrickfrey/mewa/doc/typedb.md

 ```
 ### typedb:instance_tree
+Get the tree of scopes with the instances defined.

 #### Parameter
 | #      | Name     | Type      | Description                                           |
 | ------ | -------- | --------- | ----------------------------------------------------- |
 | 1st    | name     | string    | Name of the object we are addressing                  |
 | Return |          | structure | Tree structure with a node for each definition scope  |

-#### Description
-Get the tree of scopes with the instances defined.

 #### Remark
 This is a costly operation and not intended to be used as data structure for the compiler itself.